20% off your first purchase with code: SHOP24

 • Takes up a lot of room space

-• Not as conducive to group work as a pod set up
+• Doesn’t facilitate group work as well as a pod set up

 • All students face the same direction